City to begin count of homeless persons, families

-Point-in-Time Count data will be collected at service sites for a week beginning Thursday and finishing on Feb.
-4. Participants will be asked to complete a form identifying their housing circumstances on Thursday night.
-A central data collection station will be located at the Spokane Transit Authority Plaza located at 701 W. Riverside Ave.
-The data collection station at the Plaza will be open from 7 a.m. to 6:30 p.m. on Thursday.
+Point-in-Time Count data will be collected at service sites for a week beginning Thursday, Jan.
+28, and finishing on Thursday, Feb.
+4. Participants will be asked to complete a form identifying their housing circumstances the night of Jan.
+28. A central data collection station will be located at the Spokane Transit Authority Plaza located at 701 W. Riverside Ave.
+The data collection station at the Plaza will be open from 7 a.m. to 12 p.m. on Thursday.

 The Point-in-Time Count is made possible through an extensive partnership of social service providers, outreach professionals, volunteers, and local government agencies.
 All individuals experiencing homelessness are encouraged to participate in this important event.

-For more information regarding the 2015 Point-in-Time count, including how to be counted, please contact Sheila Morley with the City of Spokane Community, Housing and Human Services Department at 509.625.6052.
+For more information regarding the 2016 Point-in-Time count, including how to be counted, please contact David Lewis with the City of Spokane Community, Housing and Human Services Department at 509.625.6051.